Center for Biblical Theology and Eschatology

 - So then it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy."

-The history of decline in the Churches shows that these foundations have deteriorated and the people have strayed from these historic truths unto the social and humanistic gospels that cloud our true calling and mission.
-The Christ centered principles of the Reformation, and indeed of the Apostles, are imperative for a healthy and God glorifying Church.
-Sadly, these doctrines of God's sovereign Grace are quickly fallen and are being abandoned.
+The history of decline in the Church shows that these foundations have deteriorated and the people have strayed from these historic truths unto worldly, social and humanistic doctrines that cloud their true calling and mission.
+The Christ centered principles of the Reformation, and indeed of the Apostles, are imperative for a healthy and God glorifying church.
+Sadly, these doctrines of God's sovereign grace have fallen and are being abandoned.
 In today's politically correct society, keeping God's word faithfully is both unfashionable and unpalatable in many circles.
-So the term 'Reformed' is now generally only applied to those Churches that faithfully follow the Biblical doctrines of Predestination (Sovereignty of God), Irresistible Grace, and Salvation by faith alone.
+So the term 'Reformed' is now generally only applied to those churches that faithfully follow the Biblical doctrines of Predestination (sovereignty of God), irresistible grace, and salvation by faith alone.
 These doctrines are sometimes (errantly) called Calvinism, but are nothing more (or less) than the timeless doctrines of Christ.
 For we don't follow Calvin, we are faithful followers of Christ.
-We don't follow Calvin's words or doctrines he championed, we follow the word of God alone, and we can quote it word for word.
+We don't follow Calvin's words or doctrines, we follow the Word of God alone, and we can quote it word for word.
 It is our belief that there should be no confusion between Christ's name (Christian) which we bear, and Calvin's doctrines.
 They aren't his, and should thus not bear his name.
 Selah!

-CONSERVATIVE: kon-ser'va-tive, a. from the late Latin. conservare-conservat-conservativus. the tending to conserve, save, keep, protect, preserve or safeguard; inclined to faithfully preserve existing doctrines, institutions, cultures or things; being opposed to radical or arbitrary change; One who maintains or sustains standards; believing in the value of established or traditional practices in politics, religion or society; A advocate of caution or non-modification.
-One who conserves or has an adversion to changes or new ideas; one who prevents degradation; A preservative; --con-serv-a-tive-ly, adv, -- con-serv-a-tive-ness, n.
+CONSERVATIVE: kon-ser'va-tive, a. from the late Latin. conservare-conservat-conservativus. the tending to conserve, save, keep, protect, preserve or safeguard; inclined to faithfully preserve existing doctrines, institutions, cultures or things; being opposed to radical or arbitrary change; One who maintains or sustains standards; believing in the value of established or traditional practices in politics, religion or society; A advocate of caution or non-modification; One who conserves or has an adversion to changes or new ideas; one who prevents degradation; A preservative; --con-serv-a-tive-ly, adv, -- con-serv-a-tive-ness, n.

-This is exactly what we do.
-We preserve existing doctrines faithfully.
+Conservatism is exactly what the true church is tasked to do--preserve existing doctrines faithfully.
 That's what the Reformers were seeking to do in turning away from the apostasy of the Roman Catholic Church.
-The "fact" is, all true Christians have a Spirit led tendency to preserve the word of God faithfully, and 'keep' or guard from loss, the existing words of scripture.
-Our new nature is against rationalizing doctrines away with every new liberal idea or philosophy of society.
-The morals of society may change, and Protestant Church beliefs may change, but Biblical Theology does not change.
-And true Biblical Christians will 'keep' scripture faithfully, and it is not because they are legalistic, have a works gospel or think they are better than anyone else.
-They keep God's word because, as those who are Spirit filled and Spirit led, they have been given an inward aversion to changing or twisting it to suit their own will.
-Faithfulness is holding tight to God's word that we endure and won't fall away in time of trial and temptations.
+The "fact" is, all true Christians have a Spirit led tendency to preserve the Word of God faithfully, and to 'keep' or guard from loss these existing laws and precepts.
+Our new nature is against rationalizing doctrines away with every new liberal idea or philosophy of a degrading society.
+The morals of society may change, and some Protestant Church beliefs may change, but Biblical Theology does not change.
+And true Biblical Christian will 'keep' scripture faithfully, and it is not because they are legalistic, have a works gospel or think they are better than anyone else.
+They keep God's word because (as those who are Spirit filled and Spirit led) they have been given an inward aversion to changing or twisting it to suit their own will.
+Faithfulness is holding tight to God's Word that we endure and won't fall away in time of trial and temptations.

 He that truly loves God, keeps His word faithfully.
-And so the importance of Biblical Christianity, that is so well represented in what is called Reformed Theology, is self-evident.
-In a nutshell, it's the doctrine of keeping (1st John 2:3-5) the true doctrines of scripture, which were restored to the Church during the Reformation period.
-It's in the preservation of God's word within our hearts.
+The importance of Biblical Christianity that is so well represented in what is called Reformed Theology, is self-evident.
+In a nutshell, it's the doctrine of keeping (1st John 2:3-5) the true doctrines of scripture, which were restored to the church during the Reformation period.
+It's the preservation of God's Word that is of Christ within our hearts.